 Please keep in mind that Beatdom is a Beat Generation-themed literary journal.
 We publish short stories and poetry, but mostly we’re looking for essays about the Beats.
 These essays should be interesting and take a different slant on the Beat Generation.
 There are hundreds of books and essays out there that cover these subjects, so we want something new.

 Essays should be sent as a .doc or .docx Word file.
 Please keep the text single-spaced and do not add two spaces between a period and the start of the next sentence.
-This is a major pain for editors.
-Copy should be clean, with footnotes standardized.
+It’s the 21st century, folks.

 Essays stand a better chance of being accepted if they relate to the theme of the current issue.
-Issue seven, for example was a music-themed issue and all but a handful of the essays were directly related to both music and the Beat Generation.
-Issue nine was about drugs, issue ten was about religion, eleven focused on nature, twelve was the crime issue, and thirteen was about drinking.
+Issue seven, for example, was a music-themed issue and all but a handful of the essays were directly related to both music and the Beat Generation.

-We usually print one or two short stories per issue, and receive hundreds of submissions.
+We usually print one short story per issue and receive dozens of submissions.
 Please don’t expect a prompt reply, and don’t resubmit after a few weeks.

 Stories should relate to the stated theme of each issue and should not exceed 5,000 words.